-Using heavy amounts of alcohol for a prolonged period of time can lead the brain to shrink in size.
+Using heavy amounts of alcohol for a prolonged period of time can lead the brain to shrink4 in size.
 Light to moderate alcohol use does not often cause this effect.

 Decreased brain size is known to be associated with decreased cognitive ability and other neurological problems.
 This makes sense because the smaller the brain is, the fewer cells and connections between cells it will be able to hold.

 There is conflicting information regarding whether alcohol actually kills brain cells6.
 Many sources will say that alcohol does not cause brain cells to die but does damage them.
 Others say that alcohol can directly lead to the death of brain cells.
 While the effects of alcohol on brain cells is still a topic of ongoing research, all the evidence points to the fact that alcohol does damage brain cells.

 Brain cells form thousands of connections7 with other brain cells.
 Even if a brain cell is only damaged, the connections they form can be altered.
 A damaged brain cell that loses connections may affect important memories or the ability to use your brain.
 Ultimately, brain cells do not have to die for alcohol to cause irreversible damage to them.

 Alcohol-related brain damage8 (ARBD) is a term that can include a number of different types of brain damage caused by alcohol.
 Some of these forms of brain damage can be reversed when alcohol use is stopped; however, some are permanent.

 ARBD can be created by alcohol’s direct effects on the brain, but it can also be caused by effects on other areas of the body that impact the brain.
 ARBD can also be something that affects an unborn baby when their mother drinks alcohol.
 This form of brain damage is permanent and will affect the child for their entire life.